jmiltz/Milton/README.md

                                    20,17,8,15,6,2,5,10,14,12,13,7,8,9,1,2,15,12,18,10,14,20,17,16,3,6,19,
                                    13,5,11,4,7,19,16,5,9,12,3,20,7,15,17,10,6,1,8,18,4,14,13,2,11};

-    //Below is the best way to remove the duplicates in the integer array in original order public int[] removeDupsInInsertionOrder1(int[] dupArr) {
+    //Below is the best way to remove the duplicates in integer array in original order public int[] removeDupsInInsertionOrder1(int[] dupArr) {
     	Set<Integer> set = new LinkedHashSet<Integer>();
     	int[] deDupArr = new int[dupArr.length];